 Andalusia → Tangier

-Before crossing the Strait of Gibraltar, take a few days to immerse yourself in the history of the Muslims of Andalusia.
+Before crossing the Strait of Gibraltar, take a few days to immerse yourself in the vast history of Andalusia's Muslim history.
 Places to discover include a huge fortress, a cathedral with many faces, masterpieces of Arabic architecture and charming cafes.

 In Marbella, a sunny Costa del Sol city lapped by the Mediterranean Sea, visit the Alcazaba, one of the largest Arab fortresses in Andalusia.

-Also walk through the botanical garden La Concepcion, one of the most beautiful gardens in Spain.
-It is a true oasis of calm that delights with more than 25,000 plants of 2,000 different species, fountains and waterfalls.
+Also walk through the botanical La Concepcion, one of the most beautiful gardens in Spain.
+It is a true oasis of calm with more than 25,000 plants of 2,000 different species, fountains and waterfalls.

 After a night at a halal-friendly hotel in Marbella, head straight to Algeciras to catch the ferry and change continents.
 We recommend the Alanda Hotel in Marbella and the Costa del Sol Hotel in Torremolinos.

 The ferry connects Algeciras and Tangier in 1 hour 30 minutes.
-The port of Tanger-Med is located outside of the city and offers direct access to your next destination: Chefchaouen.
+The port of Tanger-Med is located outside of the city and offers direct access to the motorways.

 Tangier → Chefchaouen